No results found

 The Engine & Machinery Division of Hyundai Heavy Industries Co., Ltd. (HHI-EMD) is located in Ulsan, South Korea.
 The company is a WinGD licensee since 1975.
 HHI-EMD is the world’s largest marine engine builder with an annual production capacity of 9 million kW of low- and medium-speed marine diesel and dual fuels engines in the range between 500 kW and 80.000 kW for marine and stationary applications.

-Diesel United, Ltd. was established in 1988 as a result of a merger between engine divisions of Ishikawajima-Harima Heavy Industries Co., Ltd. and Sumitomo Heavy Industries, Ltd. Those two companies had entered into licence agreements in 1948 and 1950 respectively.
+IHI Power Systems Co., Ltd. (Former Diesel United.
+Ltd.) was established in 1988 as a result of a merger between engine divisions of Ishikawajima-Harima Heavy Industries Co., Ltd. and Sumitomo Heavy Industries, Ltd. Those two companies had entered into licence agreements in 1948 and 1950 respectively.
 During the past 60 years, DU produced many world first engine types.
 Since 2015 DU has a W6X72 Dual Fuel test engine and has a development cooperation agreement with WinGD.

 Hitachi Zosen Corporation (Hitz) has a 130 year's history.
 A new engine factory including assembly and shop test was opened in 1997 close to the Ariake shipyard (Kyushu Island) of Japan Marine United Corporation.
 Considering Hitz factory layout they have the possibility to produce WinGD’s whole portfolio range.
 Hitz has also developed their own Selective Catalytic Reduction (SCR) system for marine diesel engine to comply with Tier III.